Integrating curation into scientific publishing to train AI models: Discussion

 Additionally, we have delineated a novel NLP task centered on the interpretation of the role of entities in a given experimental design.
 We show that this task, which depends heavily on contextual information, can be efficiently learned to determine whether a gene product is measured (a "measured variable") or whether it is the target of an experimental perturbation (a "controlled variable").
-Identifying these roles within a specific experiment allows us to infer the causal hypothesis that is being tested (for example, "Does the perturbation of gene product X influence the measurement of gene product Y?").
+Identifying these roles within a specific experiment allows us to infer the causal hypothesis being tested (for example, "Does the perturbation of gene product X influence the measurement of gene product Y?").
+The discrimination of controlled and experimental variables is a unique property of SourceData-NLP that greatly enhances its utility.

-In biomedical research, testing causal hypotheses is a key experimental approach to investigating molecular mechanisms underlying biological processes and human diseases.
-The models trained on SourceData-NLP thus open the door to the large-scale extraction of such causal hypotheses from the literature and linking them in a traceable way to published scientific results.
+In biomedical research, testing causal hypotheses is a key experimental approach to investigating the molecular mechanisms underlying biological processes and human diseases.
+The models trained on SourceData-NLP thus allow for the large-scale extraction of such causal hypotheses from the literature and the traceability of their links to published scientific results.